LucasDelfino92/morrowindsharp/main.md

 # CHANGELOG

 04-07-2022
+- Adjusted mod order from the Overhauls section.
 - Removed **Divayth Fyr Puzzle Fixed Ownership Overhaul**, because the Ownership Overhaul tweaks to the containers don't make much sense (Divayth Fyr encourages you to steal from him, he shouldn't aggro because of it).
 - Removed **The Dream is the Door**, because it addresses a tiny immersion issue.
 - Removed **Melchior's Magnificent Manuscripts**, because high quality meshes aren't part of the guide.